Girl Scouts offers virtual summer camp

 You don’t have to be a girl scout to join the camp which takes place July 12th – 17th.
 The deadline to apply is June 25th.

-To find out more information you can click here.
+To find out more information you can click